EMDR -Trauma Transformation & Becoming “Unstuck”

 The most terrifying thing is to accept oneself completely.

+Trauma is experienced when one perceives threat or danger to safety…what is traumatic to one person may not be traumatic to another.
+If you are feeling overwhelmed and others do not understand, rest assured that you can find a way to function again.
 When someone experiences trauma, the memory often gets stuck in a part of the brain that is not accessible for the person to effectively process and overcome the event.
-Whenever the memory is triggered by anything that reminds the person of the trauma (for example, an anniversary date of the trauma, or seeing someone who reminds them of the person), it feels like they are reliving the experience, with the same thoughts, feelings, sounds, tastes, body sensations, and visual images, as the real event.
+Whenever the memory is triggered by anything that reminds the person of the trauma (for example, an anniversary date of the trauma, or seeing someone who reminds them of the event/s), the brain can become confused into believing the trauma is repeating.
+It feels like they are reliving the experience, with the same thoughts, feelings, sounds, tastes, body sensations, and visual images, as the real event.